 The Lord has invited us to pray for healing.
 The invitation is found in James 5: 14-16: "Is any sick among you?
-Let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord: and the prayer of faith shall save the sick; and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him."
+Let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord: and the prayer of faith shall save the sick: and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him."
 The Lord gives the method that we are to follow.
 First call for the elders of the church.
-The DECEMBER, 1930 for healing of the eyes elders are to anoint the sick in the name of Christ, and pray for their healing.
+The DECEMBER, 1930 elders are to anoint the sick in the name of Christ, and pray for their healing.

-A blind boy reads a magazine with his fingers.
-Hundreds of thousands of sightless beings throughout the earth long writes: "So that ye come behind in no gift; waiting for the coming of our Lord Jesus Christ."
-I Corinthians I: 7.
+A group of women pilgrims on the road to the Guadalupe shrine in Mexico.
+Thousands of sick people flock to such shrines every year that they may be healed writes: "So that ye come behind in no gift; waiting for the coming of our Lord Jesus Christ."
+I Corinthians 1:7.
 Again, this scripture would lead us to conclude that the gift of healing will be in the church that is living in the last days.

 Healing is one of the gifts of the Spirit.
 "But the manifestation of the Spirit is given to every man to profit withal.
-For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; to another faith by the same Spirit; to another the gifts of healing by the same \$Spirit."
+For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; to another faith by the same Spirit; to another the gifts of healing by the same Spirit."
 I Corinthians 12:7-9.